lnurl/luds/XX.md

 ## Client behavior

 1. Track `(paymentHash -> verify URL)` per invoice as in LUD-21.
 2. Group pending invoices by the `verifyBatch` URL advertised alongside each `verify` URL.
 For each distinct `verifyBatch` URL, request its group.
-If a group's URL grows too long and the `SERVICE` returns `414`, split it across more than one request (or, for the stream, more than one connection).
+If a group's URL grows too long and the `SERVICE` returns `414` or `431`, split it across more than one request (or, for the stream, more than one connection); a stream can alternatively be opened with its first chunk and grown to the full set by successive session update requests, so no single URL has to carry the whole set.
 Whether the grouped `verify` URLs share a host with the batch endpoint is the `LN SERVICE`'s concern, not the client's.
 3. To poll: GET without the event-stream `Accept`, read the `results`, repeat on an interval.
-To receive push: GET with `Accept: text/event-stream` (via `EventSource` in a browser), process snapshot frames then live frames, and reopen with the current pending set when new invoices appear or the connection closes (the reopen snapshot is also the reconciliation).
+To receive push: GET with `Accept: text/event-stream` (via `EventSource` in a browser) over the group's set, process the session frame then snapshot frames then live frames.
+While the connection stays open and a session frame was received, add and remove invoices with session update GETs instead of reopening.
+Reopen only when the connection closes, when the service provides no session, or when the tracked set outgrows the service's session cap (the reopen snapshot is also the reconciliation).
 4. For any `settled: true` result or frame, validate `SHA256(preimage) == paymentHash` and mark the invoice paid.
 5. If `verifyBatch` is absent, fall back to plain per-invoice LUD-21 polling.
 A client MAY mix: batch or stream the endpoints that support it, poll the rest.
 For a single invoice, plain LUD-21 GET `verify` is sufficient.

-For a merchant whose pending set fits one request, this is one request per poll, or one open connection with settlement latency at roughly network round-trip.
-Larger sets split across a few requests or connections, still far below one request per invoice.
+For a merchant whose pending set fits one request, this is one request per poll, or one open connection matching its pending stream, updated in place as new invoices appear.
+Settlement latency on a stream is roughly network round-trip.
+Larger sets split across a few requests or grow incrementally from one stream, still far below one request per invoice.

 ## Backwards compatibility

 - The `verifyBatch` field and the streamed representation are optional.
 A LUD-21-only `LN SERVICE` or client is unaffected.
+- Stream sessions are optional.
+A client that reopens streams instead of updating them is unaffected: a service without sessions sends no session frame.
 - `verify` GET semantics are unchanged and authoritative.
 - A client that ignores `verifyBatch` keeps working exactly as today.
 - An `LN SERVICE` can roll out incrementally: add the one-shot response first, add the stream later, advertise `verifyBatch` only on new invoices or retrofit it into `verify` responses.